Welcome to Objects and Order Exhibitions!

 The first step is to set up an Exhibition Blueprint for your digital exhibition project.

-The Exhibition Blueprint will contain all necessary fields for object information and interpretive content.
+The Exhibition Blueprint should contain all necessary fields for object information and interpretive content.
 For example, form fields for tombstone information (artist, date, medium, etc.), credit lines, and the object label.

 You can build your own Blueprint or get started with a template.
 We'll begin with the Exhibition template.
 Our sample digital exhibition is called Over the Moon.